-- As of 2020, the boards of directors of Canada’s six largest banks constitute, on average, 39 per cent women, ahead of the goal set by the 30% Club Canada to realize this benchmark by 2022.
+- As of 2023, the boards of directors of Canada’s six largest banks constitute, on average, 43 per cent women.

 The bottom line